 The exams are open book and use the International Plumbing Code and the International Fuel Gas Code.

 The journeyman plumber exam has 80 questions and must be finished in under three hours.
 The master plumber exam has 100 questions.

 Who Issues Plumbing Licenses in West Virginia?

 Plumbers that want to improve their employment prospects can get national certifications from the ASSE or NITC.
-These professional certifications can increase marketability to clients.
+These professional certifications can increase marketability to clients and provide networking opportunities.